 Right on the lakeside you’ll find a statue of Charlie Chaplin, one of Vevey’s most famous visitors, looking out over the lake.

 A great way to learn more about the Old Town of Vevey is to join a two hour guided walk organised by the Tourist Office.
-Tours operate from Monday to Wednesday (April to September – except 18 July to 11 August) at 10am from outside the Tourist Office in Place du Marche.
-Cost CHF 15 per adult, children 50% off.
+Tours operate on Thursday and Friday (April to October) at 10am from outside the Tourist Office on Grande-Place.
+Cost from CHF 15 per adult, children 50% off.

 Address: Route de Fenil 2, 1804 Corsier-sur-Vevey

-With a statue and an exhibition in his honour, it’s obvious that silent movie star Charlie Chaplin endeared himself to Vevey.
+With both a statue and a museum in his honour, it’s obvious that silent movie star Charlie Chaplin endeared himself to Vevey.
 When the locals connect their town to famous people Vevey = Charlie Chaplin, Montreux = Freddie Mercury.

 Chaplin’s World is devoted to the life of the famed mime, who spent 25 years of his life living in his 14-hectare estate where this unique exhibition is now housed.